philipturner/ue5-nanite-macos/README.md

 ### Change 2

-To fix the crash above, set the persistent thread group count for MetalRHI to 1440.
+To fix the crash above, set the persistent thread group count for MetalRHI to 1440 - the same value as DirectX and Vulkan.
 Navigate to the path below and change `FMetalDynamicRHI::Init()` to the contents of `Sources/MetalRHI_Changes.cpp`.
 The engine now crashes because it cannot find `FInstanceCull_CS`.
 The GPU had a soft fault before UE crashed, so something is going very wrong.

 ```
 Engine/Source/Runtime/Apple/MetalRHI/Private/MetalRHI.cpp